StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 * **Uninstall a full install** - `StackStateIntegrationPolicyUninstall.json`
 * **Uninstall a minimal install** - `StackStateIntegrationPolicyTopoCronUninstall.json`

-#### Use environment variables to specify profile and role
+### Environment variables

 For both the install and uninstall, you can specify the concrete AWS CLI profile to be used by setting the `AWS_PROFILE` environment variable.
+These environment variables have the same names used by the AWS_CLI utility.

 For example:

 ```
 AWS_PROFILE=profile ./install.sh YOUR_INTAKE_URL YOUR_API_KEY YOUR_CONFIG_INSTANCE_ID